dradoaica/rebalancer-net/README.md

 Other backends are suited to either.

 Leader election determines who the Coordinator is.
 If the Coordinator dies, then a Follower takes its place.
-Leader election and meta-data storage is performed via a consensus service (ZooKeeper, Etcd, Consul) or an RDBMS with serializable transaction support (SQL Server, Oracle, PostgreSQL).
+Leader election and meta-data storage is performed via a consensus service (ZooKeeper, Etcd, Consul, Redis) or an RDBMS with serializable transaction support (SQL Server, Oracle, PostgreSQL).
 All communication between nodes is also performed via this backing meta-data store.

 ##  Languages and Backends